ashdavies/talks/whats-new-in-firebase/index.md

 ^
 - Firebase allows you to move quickly
-- Without having to worry about the simple infrastructure
+- Without the worry of building infrastructure
 - Series of tools to develop your apps
 - Bring users to your app
 - Grow your user base